 The closing moments of Jaws (1975) are some of the most iconic in all of cinema.
 They’re also some of the most outrageous.
 Having thrown us through the wringer for the best part of two hours, Spielberg treats us to a spectacular grand finale that sees Chief Martin Brody (nestled precariously atop a sinking boat) firing bullet-after-bullet into the water, his adversary closing rapidly in for the kill before . . .
 BOOM! . . . an explosion of blood, brine, and shark guts as the mangled brute descends laboriously into the sapphire abyss, the celestial orchestration of John Williams its sole accompaniment en route to the seabed.
 At last, Brody is safe.
 He swims to shore.
 All is well.
 But is it?
 How can we expect this earnest everyman, once so cripplingly afraid of the ocean and presumably now even more so, to slot subserviently back into society without succumbing to the cataclysmic aftershocks of his ordeal?

-The backdrop of Jaws 2 as it was first conceived – by a later-replaced John D. Hancock – was Amity in the guise of a ghost town; a battened-down community forever blighted by the events of ’75.
-At the behest of producers Zanuck and Brown, this mouthwatering concept never made it to the screen – instead, the island and its occupants remain blissfully unaffected by that infamous summer, most of them embracing a ‘business as usual’ philosophy while poor Brody seems destined to languish in a sullen, simmering malaise.
-When bathers start vanishing all over again, his reaction is one of half-panicked resign: “I think we’ve got another shark problem.”
-It’s as though he was expecting it, like he’d known all along that one day his deepest, darkest fears would resurface and mutate into a great white reality; one that he sure as shit does not want to relive but is fated to.
+The backdrop of Jaws 2 as it was first conceived—by a later-replaced John D. Hancock—was Amity in the guise of a ghost town; a battened-down community forever blighted by the events of ’75.
+At the behest of producers Zanuck and Brown, this mouthwatering concept never made it to the screen; instead, the island and its occupants remain blissfully unaffected by that infamous summer, most of them embracing a ‘business as usual’ philosophy while poor Chief Brody seems destined to languish in a state of haunted disquietude.
+When bathers start vanishing all over again, his reaction is one of half-panicked resign: “I think we’ve got another shark problem”.
+It is as though he was expecting it, like he’d known all along that one day his deepest, darkest fears would resurface and mutate into a great white reality; one that he sure as shit does not want to relive but is fated to.

 If only he could convince those around him that what he feels to be true, with every grain of himself, is very much an increasingly dire predicament that no amount of head-in-sand imprudence can avert.
 Alas, a solitary shoot-out on a jam-packed beach (the result of his mistaking an innocent school of fish for a starving predator) sparks nothing but vitriol from local bigwigs: to them he’s a crank, the paranoid policeman who cried wolf.
 Mind’s playing tricks on him, the sad fool!
 The rest of us, naturally, are two steps ahead: we know that the wolf is out there.
 He’s twenty-odd feet in length with knife-sharp gnashers and a dorsal fin.
-But as the bodies continue to pile up in ingeniously frightening ways, it’s Brody’s inner turmoil that keeps us so fixedly invested in the narrative, with Roy Scheider’s magnetic performance – a melting pot of exasperation and pent-up grief – touching upon rivers of poignancy that perhaps weren’t there on the page.
+But as the bodies continue to pile up in ingeniously frightening ways, it is Brody’s inner turmoil that keeps us so fixedly invested in the narrative, with Roy Scheider’s magnetic performance—a melting pot of exasperation and pent-up grief—touching upon rivers of poignancy that perhaps weren’t there on the page.

-Speaking as somebody who has stared into the snarling jaws of danger more times than I care to recollect, I anticipate that panic attacks, sleepless nights, and a spiral into full-blown substance abuse could well be the chief constituents of Brody’s future; a psychological purgatory born of flashbacks, crippling anxiety, and the unshakeable feeling that he could, and should, have done more to prevent it.
+Speaking as somebody who has stared into the snarling jaws of danger more times than I care to recollect, I anticipate that panic attacks, sleepless nights, and a spiral into full-blown alcoholism could well be the key constituents of Brody’s future—a psychological purgatory born of flashbacks, crippling anxiety, and the unshakeable feeling that he could, and should, have done more to prevent it.